thehappycheese/nicklinref_rust/README.md

 This version aims to be orders of magnitude faster.

+> Note:
+> the `&cway=...` parameter has been renamed to `&cwy=...` in this Rust version.

+> Note:
+> Only a single query per request is currently working.
+> In the python version you could request two chunks of road like this `?road=H001,H002&slk_from=0,2&slk_to=1,3`

 ## Purpose
-Runs a REST server on localhost:8025 which will slice portions of the Main Roads Western Australia road network based on a query parameters `&road=...` number, `&slk_from=...`, `&slk_to=...` and return a GeoJSON (or WKT) feature.
+Runs a REST server on localhost:8025 which will slice portions of the Main Roads Western Australia road network based on a query parameters and return a GeoJSON Feature.

-(SLK means Straight Line Kilometer)
+The query parameters `&road=...`, `&slk_from=...`, `&slk_to=...`  are required.
+The parameters `&cwy=...` and `&offset=...` are optional.

-The main way that this different from the GeoJSON service available at http://data.wa.gov.au is that LineString geometry will be properly truncated at the requested SLK interval endpoints rather than SQL style filtering of features based on attributes.
+The main way that this different from the GeoJSON service available at http://data.wa.gov.au is that the `LineString` geometry will be properly truncated at the requested SLK interval endpoints rather than the simple SQL style filtering used by ESRI rest services.

 ## See previous project
 For now ... please see the rest of the documentation on my previous python project here https://github.com/thehappycheese/linear_referencing_geocoding_server